 Stay dialed in.
 Future posts will address the subject of why and how appropriate spanking is not child abuse.
 Rather, it is the best way to really shape our children's character.
 We will also discuss how to discipline in the context of God's gospel love.

-Posted by Pastor Bill Farley at 3:15 PM
+Posted by Bill and Judy Farley at 3:15 PM

 Wednesday, June 1, 2016